Why Doctors and Lawyers Make Terrible Traders

 They don’t.

-People assume that being brilliant at one complex thing means you’ll naturally excel at any other complex thing you attempt.
+People assume that being brilliant at one thing means you’ll naturally excel at any other thing you attempt.

 But trading isn’t like switching from cardiac surgery to orthopedics.
 The foundational skills are completely different.